Gunther of Bohemia: Legacy

 St. Gunther's Way (Gunthersteig; Vintířova stezka) is a walking holiday route that runs from Niederalteich Abbey on the Danube via Rinchnach and the Guntherstein into Bohemia.
 Departing from the Niederalteich Monastery on the Danube, the path goes deep into the Bavarian Forest and across the Czech border to hamlet Dobrá Voda (now part of town Hartmanice).

-In that hamlet stands the only church in the world dedicated to this person, the Church of Saint Gunther, built in the years of 1706–34 and carefully renovated to 1995, on the occasion of 950 years since the saint's death.
-During the reconstruction, interior of the church was newly created by Czech artist Vladimíra Tesařová in a unique way: altar, sacrificial table, lectern, crèche, Stations of the Cross and the statue of Gunther himself are all cast from glass.
+In that hamlet stands the only church in the world dedicated to this person, the Church of Saint Gunther, built in 1706–34 and carefully renovated through 1995, on the occasion of the 950th anniversary of Gunter's death.
+During the reconstruction, the interior of the church was newly created by Czech artist Vladimíra Tesařová in a unique way: altar, sacrificial table, lectern, crèche, Stations of the Cross, and the statue of Gunther himself are all cast from glass.

 Also in Hungary can be found a reminder of Gunther: one of the two main churches in the town Mór, the Church of Holy Trinity, has a Baroque Gunther's statue (from 1744) in a niche on the right side of its portal facade.